Moss Grab Bag is an essential ingredient in soil potting

 Peat moss is an excellent component when starting seedlings; it is sterile and absent of harmful antibodies and weeds.
 Its cell wall release hydrogen ions, from absorbed calcium and magnesium cations

-A vital soil ingredient in gardening, one application is known to last for years, rehydrating quickly, and eliminating soil compaction.
+Moss Grab Bag is known to last for years, rehydrating quickly, and eliminating soil compaction

 With the summer season almost upon us, it would create a safe and healthy cultivating environment for years and years to come.